Emergency Public Health Preparedness

 Beyond preparing the region for natural disasters, we also maintain a strong partnership with our Office of Communicable Disease, to monitor for potential infectious disease outbreaks.
 Our epidemiologists and nurses work tirelessly to prevent, detect, manage, and mitigate infectious disease, and frequently conduct investigations to ensure that diseases don’t spread further within our community.
 They also work to educate physicians, school administrators, daycare operators, parents, and a variety of others on the best ways to prevent and treat infectious disease outbreaks.
 For more information on the efforts of our Office of Communicable Disease, please visit their website.

-The Office of Emergency and Public Health Preparedness is actively involved in community events held throughout the city, including health fairs, farmers’ markets, the Kentucky Derby Festival, and a great number of other gatherings to provide public health preparedness information and expertise.
+Public Health Preparedness is actively involved in community events held throughout the city, including health fairs, farmers’ markets, the Kentucky Derby Festival, and a great number of other gatherings to provide public health preparedness information and expertise.

 A variety of other helpful resources for preparing for and responding to public health emergencies can be found on the Kentucky Department for Public Health (KDPH), Centers for Disease Control and Prevention (CDC), and Federal Emergency Management Agency (FEMA) websites, linked below.